bintracker/bintracker/libmdal/docs/MDEF_SPECIFICATION.md

 A number of primitives are provided.
 - An input node identifier prefixed by a question mark `?` can be used to retrieve the current value of that node.
+- An input node identifier prefixed by two question marks `??` can be used to check if the current node instance is set.
 - An identifier of an output symbol node prefixed by a dollar sign `$` can be used to retrieve the value of that symbol node.
 - An identifier of an output node prefixed by an exclamation mark `!` can be used to reference that output node.
-The predicate `is-set?` can be used to check if a given `field` is set in the current context.
-It takes an identifier prefixed with a question mark `?` as an argument.

 See the [Example](#example) for some uses of composition expressions.